Integrations

 Compliance gap remediation:

-Async Operations
+Long-Running Operations

 REST API

 All features available via MCP are also available as REST API endpoints, callable directly with an API key (X-API-Key header) or OAuth Bearer token.
 This is useful for custom integrations, CI pipelines, or external tools that don't use MCP.
+Constraint-flow guidance describing the preview-then-apply norm for platform-emitted structural findings ships in the MCP server's instruction block — see the connected MCP server's instructions for the agent-driving narrative.

-Finding endpoints (gap discovery):
+Finding endpoints (gap discovery + structural-correctness remediation):

 | Method | Path | Description |